badiaamakhlouf/DS_ML_InterviewBank/pages/feature_engineering.md

 **!!
 Notes :**
-- Ordianl encoding is a good choice in case we have ranking in our categorical variables (Low, medium, high), most used with DT and Random Forest.
+- Ordinal encoding is a good choice in case we have ranking in our categorical variables (Low, medium, high), most used with DT and Random Forest.
 - One-hot encoding is more used when there is no ranking in the categorical variables.
 - If our dataset is very large (high cardinality) --> one-hot encoding can greatly expand the size of dataset : number columns.